 History of Riga

 Riga was established in 1201 by Bishop Albert, and was granted city status in 1225.
-Even though local Liiv tribes inhabited in this marshy territory on the banks of the Daugava River, the city’s history is associated with Germanic and Christian cultures.
+Even though local Liiv tribes inhabited this marshy territory on the banks of the Daugava River, the city’s history is associated with Germanic and Christian cultures.

 In 1282, Riga became a member of the Hanseatic League, strengthening its position as an important trading city in the region.

 Over the centuries, the city has developed as a center for trade, transit and later also became an industrial center.
-Up until the 19th century, Riga developed as a Germanic city, even though it had been previously under Swedish, Polish and Russian control.
-However, in the more modern times, Latvians began to take a larger role in the city.
+Up until the 19th century, Riga developed as a Germanic city, even though it had been previously under Swedish, Polish, and Russian control.
+However, in more modern times, Latvians began to take a larger role in the city.